parimalSavaj/videoTube/README.md

 for any type of file like image,video etc.. hear used cloudinary for stored and multer for file handel.

 scenario for any type of file upload :- first we stored this file is local server for temporary and after we upload on cloudinary than removed for local, for local stored in DiskStorage.

+## start coding...

+> `1.
+Register User.`

+- get user details from frontend
+- validation
+- check if user already exists: (using username, email)
+- check for images, check for avatar
+- upload them to cloudinary, avatar and images
+- create user object - create entry in db
+- check for user creation
+- remove password and refresh token field from response
+- return res